Today's Articles

 I. Willis Cole

 *I. Willis Cole was born on this date in 1887.
-He was a Black newspaper editor and publisher, and human rights activist.
+He was a Black newspaper editor, publisher, and human rights activist.

-He was born in Memphis, Tennessee.
-He started a newspaper career as a carrier at the age of 12.
+He was born in Memphis, Tennessee, and started a newspaper career as a carrier at the age of 12.
 Cole graduated from Lemoyne Junior College in 1906 and later attended the University of Chicago.
-Became owner, publisher, and editor of the Louisville Leader in 1917, Kentucky's first Black daily newspaper, which boasted as its motto: "We print your news, we employ your people, we champion your cause."
+He became the owner, publisher, and editor of the Louisville Leader.
+In 1917, Kentucky's first Black daily newspaper boasted as its motto: "We print your news, we employ your people, we champion your cause."

 He was a devoted church member and civic leader.
-Member of the National Negro Press Hall of fame and inducted into the Distinguished Gallery of Black Newspaper Publishers in 1991.
+Member of the National Negro Press Hall of Fame and inducted into the Distinguished Gallery of Black Newspaper Publishers in 1991.
 A historical highway marker in his honor was dedicated in 1997.
-The University of Louisville Archives houses what remains of daily issues of the paper, about 1,200 editions.
+The University of Louisville Archives houses the paper's daily issues, about 1,200 editions.

 To Become an Editor